By: Sharon Aron Baron

 Are they doing anything?
-Just exactly what do they do all week long?
+Exactly what do they do all week long?

-Sadly, none of our commission members are social-media savvy and find it difficult to communicate on Facebook and Twitter with their constituents.
+Sadly, none of our committee members are social-media savvy and find it difficult to communicate on Facebook and Twitter with their constituents.
 They need to get used to these things because these are now the new normal.
-Unlike in Coral Springs where the City Commissioners routinely post photos and updates and share news about the events they attend.
-Commissioners like Dan Daley, Larry Vignola and Joy Carter routinely banter with their friends and followers online and welcome exchanges.
+Unlike in Coral Springs, where the City Commissioners routinely post photos and updates and share news about the events they attend.
+Commissioners like Dan Daley, Larry Vignola, and Joy Carter routinely banter online and welcome exchanges with their friends and followers.
 Even Lauderhill Mayor Richard Kaplan is online posting away, and you can’t keep Pembroke Pines City Commissioner Angelo Castillo off of political and social debates on Facebook.
 He loves them.
-And there’s no moderating Margate City Commissioner Le Peerman: she will say what’s on her mind and people respect her for it.
+And there’s no moderating Margate City Commissioner Le Peerman: she will say what’s on her mind, and people respect her for it.
 She pulls no punches and isn’t pretentious in the least.
-Residents learn more about the representatives and the Cities they represent, and whether they agree or disagree, the fact is, people enjoy that elected officials are accessible.
+Residents learn more about the representatives and the Cities they represent, and whether they agree or disagree, the fact is that people enjoy that elected officials are accessible.

-Not so in Tamarac where in the social media world you can almost hear crickets chirping except for one brief period in 2014 when Harry Dressler and Michelle Gomez had Facebook pages.
+Not so in Tamarac, wherein the social media world, you can almost hear crickets chirping except for one brief period in 2014 when Harry Dressler and Michelle Gomez had Facebook pages.
 Sadly, they weren’t even run by them.
 They were just up for the election and then disappeared after they were reelected.
-Both of them could have kept them going and engaged their constituents but it was like they didn’t care after the election.
-Harry Dressler’s page is now gone and Michelle Gomez last posted a Snoopy card on Valentine’s Day, before that, on New Year’s Day, then back on Christmas.
+Both of them could have kept them going and engaged their constituents, but it was like they didn’t care after the election.
+Harry Dressler’s page is now gone, and Michelle Gomez last posted a Snoopy card on Valentine’s Day, before that, on New Year’s Day, then back on Christmas.
 Real engaging.
-It was also during this time that Gomez held the “Coffee with the Commissioner” events every few weeks but those too were short-lived, because after she was reelected, they disappeared too.
+During this time, Gomez held the “Coffee with the Commissioner” events every few weeks, but those too were short-lived because after she was reelected, they disappeared too.

 Maybe our next commissioners that get elected will become more socially savvy and accessible to their constituents.

-Bushnell typically votes along with the mayor, doesn’t bring new ideas to the table, and recently voted to abolish Tamarac’s first ever safe neighborhood district without once attending a meeting of that district which was created in 2010.
+Bushnell typically votes along with the mayor, doesn’t bring new ideas to the table, and recently voted to abolish Tamarac’s first-ever safe neighborhood district without attending a meeting of that district created in 2010.
 No other district in the State has been abolished by a City.
 I mean, who does this?
 Was it too much trouble for her to “run” this from the dais?

-While she’s doing a respectable job for her district, it’s time for someone with more experience and passion that can move the eastern portion of Tamarac forward as well as beautify that area.
+While she’s doing a respectable job for her district, it’s time for someone with more experience and passion to move the eastern portion of Tamarac forward and beautify that area.

 What?
 How long had she known this?
-Obviously a few years which shows that having long-term memory is not a prerequisite for being a City Commissioner in Tamarac.
-You just need short-term memory to remember to show up.
-Thankfully she doesn’t have a long-term memory, because as the Democratic State Committeewoman, she would have been shocked to find out that she was employing someone who was arrested for stealing funds from the very own Democrats that she served and continues to do so today.
+Obviously, a few years show that having long-term memory is not a prerequisite for being a City Commissioner in Tamarac.
+You need short-term memory to remember to show up.
+Thankfully she doesn’t have long-term memory, because as the Democratic State Committeewoman, she would have been shocked to find out that she was employing someone who was arrested for stealing funds from the very own Democrats that she served and continues to do so today.

-District three isn’t all just Kings Point, there are parts of Westwood and other communities, but whoever wins over Kings Point residents is going to be the victor.
+District three isn’t all just Kings Point.
+There are parts of Westwood and other communities, but whoever wins over Kings Point residents will be the victor.
 And whoever runs and gives these residents their word that they will vote no to the Doral Academy Preparatory School at the Sports Complex will have their ear.

-Just last month, without so much as doing any research, Glasser recently voted to abolish Tamarac’s first ever safe neighborhood district.
+Last month, without so much as doing any research, Glasser recently voted to abolish Tamarac’s first-ever safe neighborhood district.
 No other district in the State has been abolished by a City.

 Are You Smart Enough?

-If you are interested in running for City Commission you must live in the district you are running in.
-Next, you will need to find a campaign treasurer open a campaign account.
+If you are interested in running for City Commission, you must live in the district you are running in.
+Next, you will need to find a campaign treasurer to open a campaign account.
 Contact City Clerk Pat.Teufel@tamarac.org for more information.